continue reading." />continue reading." />

-A host of Downtown Phoenix food banks and charities work year-round to serve the unemployed, working poor and homeless.
+A host of Downtown Phoenix food banks and charities work year-round to serve the unemployed, working-poor or those without a permanent home.
 During the season of giving, consider donating to downtown organizations that are committed to ending homelessness.
 Many of them are in dire need of money, volunteers, nonperishable food, and other high-demand items like backpacks, jeans, underwear, socks, toothbrushes and other toiletries.

 Here’s a few ideas on where to donate and how to volunteer locally this season: